TySchultz/TSIntro/README.md

 ## TSIntro
 ### Basic Scrolling App Intro
-This allows you to drag in a folder and instantly have an app intro.
+This allows you to drag in a few files and instantly have an app intro.

 ![Alt text](/TSIntro.gif?raw=true "TSIntro.gif")